-I lift my leg onto the edge of the tub and start to shave.
+Then I lift my leg onto the edge of the tub and start to shave.
 I imagine losing my balance and falling in the shower.

-I couldn’t let my children discover the body of their mom!
+I can’t let my children discover the body of their mom!
 I begin to cry thinking of my girls growing up without a mom.
 I’m crushed by the thought of missing any of their lives… graduation, marriage, and grandchildren; I don’t want to miss one second of it.

 Suddenly I stop.

 Friends, I struggle with anxiety.
 Every day is a battle to stay grounded and not let scenarios, like the ones I just shared, take over my days.